Before you begin

 Super admin access to your reseller domain.
 For more information, see how to access the Cloud Channel API.

-Access to the Google Cloud Console and the Channel Services Console.
+Access to the Google Cloud console and the Partner Sales Console.

 Before you can use the API, you must accept the terms and conditions of the Channel Services platform.

-Log in to the Channel Services Console at least once as an administrator of the reseller domain.
+Log in to the Partner Sales Console at least once as an administrator of the reseller domain.
 The first time you sign in, you must accept the reseller terms of service, if applicable.
 If you accepted specific terms of service offline, this step isn't applicable to you.

-You can accept additional terms of service on the Terms page of the Channel Services Console.
+You can accept additional terms of service on the Terms page of the Partner Sales Console.

 Step 2: Configure your Cloud project